taborlab/FlowCal/doc/getting_started/install_python.rst

 Again, some users may need to precede the previous commands with ``sudo``.

 .. note::
 	**Ubuntu/Linux Mint**: ``FlowCal`` might need more recent versions of some python packages than the ones provided via ``apt``.
 To upgrade these, some non-python packages need to be installed in your system.
-On freshly installed systems with Ubuntu 14.04, Ubuntu 15.10, or Linux Mint 17.3, the following packages need to be manually installed:
+On freshly installed systems, the following packages may need to be manually installed:

 	* ``gcc``
 	* ``g++``